+- impacts on road infrastructure, public health, impacts of unlawful extraction on lawful businesses, etc

-- h.
-Art 18 of the Quarries Order (NI) 1983 requires a return to be made each year by quarries.
+- (h) Art 18 of the Quarries Order (NI) 1983 requires a return to be made each year by quarries.
 Until this is carried out and the figures assessed by your Council it is premature to approve any new quarries without objectively validating current extraction and strategic need.

-- ROMPS The Review of Old Mineral Permission is carried out either by the Department for Infrastructure or a similar exercise independently by your Council (Planning Act (NI) 2011 Schedule 2 and Schedule 3).
+- (i) ROMPS The Review of Old Mineral Permission is carried out either by the Department for Infrastructure or independently by your Council (Planning Act (NI) 2011 Schedule 2 and Schedule 3).

-- j.
-An assessment of human rights impacts of existing and proposed extraction addressing
+- (j) An assessment of human rights impacts of existing and proposed extraction addressing

 - Access to information, participation and access to justice/redress

 - Right to life

-- Right to pursue land based livelihoods
+- Right to pursue land-based livelihoods

 - Right to food, water, housing

 - Right to health

 - Children's rights

+- Cultural rights